meenujha/Global-Terrorism-Database-Capstone/README.md

 4. Backward Elimination

-5. Modelling with null value imputation,by dropping nulls
+5. Modelling with null value imputation and by dropping nulls

 6. Crossvalidating the models